anurajn1011/Metropolitan-Museum-Data/README.md

 Repo for collecting and analyzing data from the MET.

 ## Resources
-The API for the MET can be found here: [MET API](https://metmuseum.github.io/).
+The API for the MET can be found [here](https://metmuseum.github.io/).
 No key is required.